mcwhopper63/journalingApp/README.md

 4.  **How to use:**

-        - Visit the Journal Safe website. (journal-safe.netlify.app/)
+    1. Visit the Journal Safe website (journal-safe.netlify.app/)
-        - Select a preset time for journaling or enter a desired duration.
+    2. Select a preset time for journaling or enter a desired duration.
-        - Begin journaling in the provided space.
+    3. Begin journaling in the provided space.
-        - If you need to stop early, just close the window; your entry won't be saved.
+    4. If you need to stop early, just close the window; your entry won't be saved.
-        - The app automatically destroys the journal entry when the timer ends, ensuring privacy.
+    5. The app automatically destroys the journal entry when the timer ends, ensuring privacy.

     <img src="./assets/journal safe product demo.gif" alt="journal safe screenshot" />